 Each year an average of 65 percent of Houghton’s graduates go on to full-time employment.
 The remaining 35 percent enter graduate school within a year of leaving Houghton.
 Approximately 16 percent of our graduates go into full-time Christian service.
 The remainder tend to enter professional fields such as education, business, medicine, law and social services.
 Post-graduation statistics are available from the career services office.

-Consortium activities increase learning opportunities for students by bringing special programs to campus and by creating the opportunity for selected sophomores or juniors to enroll with ease in special programs at other consortium colleges.
+Consortium activities increase learning opportunities for students by bringing special offerings to campus and by creating the opportunity for selected sophomores or juniors to enroll with ease in special offerings at other consortium colleges.

 - Christian College Consortium